HarrisonOfTheNorth/Elspic-IoT-the-next-generation/README.md

 Examples of such **Non-IoT** devices are those that transmit and receive via Bluetooth or ZigBee, Short-Wave radio or terrestrial television, or even via a mere serial port connection.

 - Yet the proliferation of various such 'Non-IoT' but nevertheless *leading-edge* devices, lays it upon us to want to categorise all of them under a singular umbrella so that we can accellerate the development of the collective science.
-The analogy here is that IoT is under a stone, but the broader science is not!
+The analogy here is that IoT is under a rock, but the broader science is not!
+Let's leave no stone unturned!

 Doing so will allow us to sub-categorize the science, and in doing so, extend ourselves into an 'IoT, the new generation' sort of wonderwall.